The Swim England Board1 March 2018

 Keith is the CEO of S&P, the largest sports and leisure architectural practice in the UK.
 As well as working with the majority of the UK’s Local Governments to develop sports infrastructure projects, S&P also completed two of the 2012 Olympic venues and continue to work with OPLC on the QEII Park transition.
 Keith joined S&P in Feb 2001 becoming a Director in 2006.

-Neil is currently the North West representative to the Sport Governing Board.
-He has been involved as a member of his club for over 25 years and has successfully carried out the various officer roles within his Club.
+Neil has been involved as a member of his club for over 25 years and has successfully carried out the various officer roles within his Club.
 He was a founder member of the management board of the North West Region and, following retirement in 2007 from a long career in the police service, he has evolved into a ‘full time’ volunteer within the sport.
 Neil is a British Swimming Referee and is currently involved in developing material and delivering training for swimming technical officials.
+He is also chair of the Sport Operations Committee.

 Alison is an Assurance specialist and has supported organisations in all parts of the public sector since joining PwC in 1996.
 She currently leads PwC’s Government and Public Services industry teams across three Midlands offices.
 Alison has extensive experience of managing large NHS, Education and local government assurance engagements and has led a wide range of advisory work to public sector entities particularly support on governance.